Elizabeth Mburu

-Elizabeth W. Mburu (born 1968) is a Kenyan theologian who is a professor of New Testament and Greek at the International Leadership University, Africa International University and Pan Africa Christian University in Nairobi.
+Elizabeth W. Mbūrū (born 1968) is a Kenyan theologian who is a professor of New Testament and Greek at the International Leadership University, Africa International University and Pan Africa Christian University in Nairobi.
+She as the first woman to gain a PhD from Southeastern Baptist Theological Seminary, North Carolina, USA.
 Her book, African Hermeneutics, seeks to provide a uniquely African approach to interpreting the Bible.

 Early life and education

-Mburu grew up in Nairobi in a family with six children.
+Mbūrū grew up in Nairobi in a family with six children.
 She is a third generation Christian, and her grandfather was involved in the translation of the Bible into Kikuyu in the early 1900s.
-Mburu became a Christian herself in 1993 and began to work with street children, leading to a desire for further training.
+Mbūrū became a Christian herself in 1993 and began to work with street children, leading to a desire for further training.

-Mburu has a Master of Divinity from Nairobi International School of Theology and a Master of Sacred Theology from Northwest Baptist Seminary.
+Mbūrū has a Master of Divinity from Nairobi International School of Theology and a Master of Sacred Theology from Northwest Baptist Seminary (now Corban University).
 She received her PhD in New Testament from Southeastern Baptist Theological Seminary (SEBTS) in 2008 with a thesis titled "Qumran and the Origins of Johannine Language and Symbolism", which became her first book.
-She was the school's first female PhD graduate.
 While there, she served as managing editor of the seminary's newsletter, Academicus.